Vijaya Sena: Conquest of Bengal

 It is beyond any doubt that Vijaya Sena established independent power in Bengal immediately after the demise of Ramapala.
 The Deopara Prashasti records that he defeated Nanya, Vir, Raghav and Vardhan.
 He vanquished the kings of Kamarupa and Kalinga.
 He also compelled the king of Gauda to flee away from his kingdom.
 It is not very difficult to identify the rivals of Vijaya Sena.
 Nanya can be identified with King Nanyadev (c 1097–1147 AD) of Mithila, another Karnat chief.
 Vir was perhaps Virgun, ruler of Kotatavi, a member of Rampala's samantachakra.
 Vardhan may be identified either with Dorpavardhan, ruler of Kausambi, or with Govardhan against whom Madanapala won a victory.
 Vijaya Sena's fight against Vir and Vardhan were perhaps meant to bring under control two other feudatory chiefs who also might have aspired for power.
 Raghav was no other than the king of Kalinga.
-He can be identified with Raghav, son of Chorganga who ruled Orissa from c 1157–1170 AD.
+He can be identified with Raghav, the Eastern Ganga king of Orissa from c 1157–1170 AD.
 The encounter between Vijaya Sena and Raghav probably took place towards the end of the former's reign.
-It is not unlikely that Vijaya Sena had to wage war against Raghav, although he maintained a friendly relation with Anantavarman Chorganga.
+It is not unlikely that Vijaya Sena had to wage war against Raghav, although he maintained a friendly relation with Anantavarman Chodganga.
 Vijaya Sena's fight against Raghav was meant to frustrate the latter's aggressive designs.
 The reference in the Deopara prashasti to the fight between Vijaya Sena and the king of Kamrupa does not necessarily mean that the former invaded the province, although that is not impossible altogether.
 The king of Kamrupa, defeated by Vijaya Sena, was perhaps Vaidyadev, the minister of Kumarapala who declared independence, or his successor.
 It is not unlikely that Vaidyadev or his successor invaded the newly founded dominions of the Sens and was driven away by Vijaya Sena.